 Social media and the subtle art of showing off

 How often is too often and when is posting boasting?
 A user guide to getting creative on social media.

 All but the most sociopathic business owners or marketing directors will sometimes want to chew their knuckles with embarrassment at some of the things they have to put out on social media.
 The shameless plugs.
 The smug posts.
 The frequency.

 Self promotion requires a thick skin.
-And while a certain swagger is the order of the day on a TV or print advert, social media is more intimate, more reactive and a whole lot more judgemental.
+And while a certain swagger is the order of the day on a TV or print advert, social media is more intimate, more reactive, more creative and a whole lot more judgemental.